Code-Institute-Submissions/Akragas/README.md

 Appears to be a known error: https://github.com/feimosi/baguetteBox.js/issues/212.
 May replace gallery entirely with fancybox option. - *Fixed by replacing with fancybox*
 - Surface Duo not seeming to conform to pixel size breakpoint of embed video box - *Fixed with CSS restyling*
 - favico wasn't appearing. - *Got fix from <https://stackoverflow.com/questions/46163065/github-pages-website-favicon-not-showing>*
+- Layout issues on Windows 11 with Video Box and Temples section, both caused by an unnecessary row, which I removed.
+Interesting to see that this row wasn;t causing any issues across the other browsers.

 ## Technologies Used